Blog

 Conclusion

-In this blog post we have tested and also improved the error handling for a synchronous HTTP request.
-By using steadybit we were able to verify the different error states without changing any source code or shutting down parts of the system.
+In this blog post, we tested and improved the error handling for a synchronous HTTP request.
+By using Steadybit, we could verify the different error states without changing any source code or shutting down parts of the system.
 However, the current implementation is still very simplistic.
-In a real world use case you may need a more advanced solution as for instance a circuit breaker.
-Thereby, the gateway-component is reducing the amount of requests forwarded to hotdeals and reduces the load on hotdeals.
-This is especially desirable when the reason of hotdeals' exception is related to increased load.
-Checkout the implementation of that endpoint in GitHub and verify it with the created experiment as well.
+In a real-world use case, you may need a more advanced solution, for instance, a circuit breaker.
+Thereby, the gateway component reduces the number of requests forwarded to hotdeals and, thus, the load on hotdeals.
+This is especially desirable when the reason of hotdeals’ exception is related to increased load.
+Check out the implementation of that endpoint in GitHub and verify it with the created experiment.